ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup.markdown

   {WARNING: }
   Be aware that RavenDB does NOT keep or manage *your own* database encryption keys.
-  If you lose them we will NOT be able to help you decrypt your encrypted database or their backup files.
+  If you lose a database's encryption key we will NOT be able to help you decrypt the database itself nor its backup files.
   Keep your encryption keys safe!
   {WARNING/}